joeyzhang-dev/neetcode/Arrays and Hashing/49_Group_Anagrams.md

 **Idea:** Count the frequency of each character (a-z) in each word.
 Use the tuple of counts as a hashable key to group anagrams, since anagrams share the same letter frequencies.

+Use the tuple of counts as a hashable key to group anagrams, since anagrams share the same letter frequencies — [see why tuples](#-concept-check-why-tuples-work-as-hash-table-keys-and-lists-dont).

 ```python
 class Solution: